OctopusDeploy/blog/blog/2022-q1/jenkins-ten-plugins/index.md

 Jenkins’ own [Blue Ocean plugin](https://plugins.jenkins.io/blueocean/) freshens up the UI with a modern look and feel.

-The simpler, visual-focused design makes it easier to create pipelines, read process statuses and spot problems in your pipeline.
+The simpler, visual-focused design makes it easier to create pipelines, read process statuses and spot pipeline problems.
 Plus, it allows users to create their own dashboards, so they only see what they need.

 ## 2: Simple Theme